mannox86/Skyline-Training/README.md

 # Skyline-Training
-for Obedients Techspace
-This segment contains everything about Skyline ICT training
+Here you see everything about SKYLINE ICT Training for "Obedients Techspace".